Chaga mushroom tea explained

 What are the health benefits of Chaga?

-Chaga = Massive amounts of anti-oxidants and nutrients
+Chaga tea = Massive amounts of anti-oxidants and nutrients

 You already know that eating foods rich in anti-oxidants will help prevent many forms of disease and help you feel better.
-And anti-oxidant rich tea, such as green tea is a great way to keep anti-oxidants circulating in your bloodstream throughout the day.
-Because of the way Chaga grows, it accumulates an enormous amount of anti-oxidants over time.
+Anti-oxidant rich tea, such as green tea is a great way to keep anti-oxidants circulating in your bloodstream throughout the day.
+Because of the way chaga grows, it accumulates an enormous amount of anti-oxidants over time.
+Chaga tea is an excellent way to consume additional anti-oxidants without caffeine.

 Let ORAC speak for itself:

 ORAC (Or Oxygen Radical Absorbance Capacity) measures the free oxygen radicals that food or supplement can absorb in your body.
 Chaga contains some of the highest amounts, but it will vary depending on when/where is is grown among other things.
-You can compare ORAC values here.
+Compare ORAC values here.

 What does Chaga tea taste like?

 Chaga mushrooms do not taste like a typical mushroom found in a grocery store.
 It has a somewhat earthy flavor with a slight bitterness.
-It also contains a naturally occuring form of vanillin, the same as what is found vanilla bean.
-You can drink chaga mushroom straight just like any other herb.
-But because it is so dense in nutrients and anti-oxidants, the chaga mushroom lends itself to be an ideal component when blended with other herbs.
-Like cooking with mushrooms, the earthy flavor will complement many other herbs and spices like ginger, turmeric and honeybush.
+It also contains a naturally occurring form of vanillin, the same as what is found vanilla bean.
+You can drink chaga mushroom straight, but the flavor may not be appealing to most.
+But because it is so dense in nutrients and anti-oxidants, the chaga mushroom lends itself to be an ideal component when blended with other herbs and spices.
+Like cooking with mushrooms, the earthy flavor will complement many other ingredients like ginger, turmeric and honeybush.

-Chaga is probably best used as a general health tonic, and 2-3 cups per day seem to be the going dose.
-Of course, drinking it in a blend with other beneficial herbs will lower the overall dosage, but give you exposure to a variety of other beneficial compounds.
+Chaga tea can be safely consumed in moderate doses.
+Drinking it in a blend with other beneficial herbs will lower the overall dosage, but give you exposure to a variety of other healthy compounds.
 Some users will increase dosage especially if they are sick or have an on-going health issue.
-If you are drinking Chaga for this purpose, make sure you do your research!
-The "ideal" dose will vary from person to person, but we always like the middle way, a mild serving every day will expose you to a gentle dose of benefits.
-Like anything else, excessive consumption may have side effects.
+If you are drinking chaga for this purpose, make sure you do your research!
+The "ideal" dose will vary from person to person, but we always like the middle way, with moderate doses.
+Remember, if you have any underlying medical condition you should consult a doctor.